As ad fatigue climbs and people lose trust in traditional ads, advertising has donned a new, more authentic-looking face with the help of TikTok.

 “Is your email inbox full of spam?
 Here’s a life hack that will help you, and that only takes a few minutes.”

 Using different angles is always good; you never know which one will catch more attention.
-This marketing strategy has a significant impact on the conversion rate.
+This tactic has a significant impact on the conversion rate.

 Tip: You can find different angles by figuring out the various problems your product/service solves.